 You still have to do the hard work.
 Talk to your tribe.
 Test ideas + make offers.
 Most importantly, have conversations + listen.

 Build the foundation of your business first.
 And save yourself some time, money, and frustration.

-By getting on the phone with people, contributing in relevant Facebook groups, selling at trade shows… Do the leg work.
+By getting on the phone with people, contributing to relevant Facebook groups, selling at trade shows… Do the leg work.

 Yeah, it’s scary, I know.
 That’s why it’s so tempting to jump straight to automation.
 But it’s a lot less scary than investing $10K+ into a funnel that doesn’t generate any sales!

 Funnels that succeed do so because the entrepreneurs truly understand their tribe.
-They’ve listen to pain points, frustrations, dreams, and hesitations.
+They’ve listened to pain points, frustrations, dreams, and hesitations.
 And they’ve tested offers + price points.